ARMmbed/mbed-os-5-docs/docs/porting/target/us_ticker.md

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/v5.13/mbed-os-api-doxy/group__hal__us__ticker.html)

 To enable microsecond ticker support in Mbed OS, add the `USTICKER` label in the `device_has` option of the target's section in the `targets.json` file.

+### Optimizing the microsecond ticker API

+The generic ticker API uses the `ticker_info_t` structure to determine each hardware counter's frequency and width.
+This then requires runtime calculations to convert between the hardware counter and the 64-bit microsecond count used by the generic API.

+In addition to the generic `ticker_info_t`, the target can also provide compile-time information about the microsecond ticker by defining the macros `US_TICKER_PERIOD_NUM`, `US_TICKER_PERIOD_DEN` and `US_TICKER_MASK`.
+If provided, these permit greatly optimized versions of APIs such as `wait_us`.
+Please see the header file for full details.

 ## Testing